 The regulation states that if you are home care agency or other third party employer, you are required to pay overtime pay to any direct worker you jointly or solely employ, regardless of the worker’s duties.
 These workers include, certified nursing assistants, home health aides, personal care aids, as well as caregivers and companions.
 To be effective, employees must receive overtime pay for any hours that are worked over 40 in a workweek in a rate that is not less than time and one half the worker’s regular pay rate.

-Lastly, employees who spend more than 20% of their time in a work week assisting with a patient’s daily living such as grooming, feeding, meal prep, and assisting with medication and medical care are entitled to overtime pay.
+Lastly, employees who spend more than 20% of their time in a workweek assisting with a patient’s daily living such as grooming, feeding, meal prep, and assisting with medication and medical care are entitled to overtime pay.
 However, if you are employed only by the person you assist or that person’s family then, depending on your duties, you may not be entitled to receive overtime pay.
-It is important to note that in New York, overtime coverage for all companions employed by third party agencies receive overtime at a reduced rate of 150% of the minimum wage and if the employee is a live in worker you do not receive overtime until you have worked over 44 hours instead of the requisite 40.
-Therefore, if you have any concerns or questions you should not hesitate to reach out to an experienced New York worker’s compensation attorney because it could be invaluable to your case.
+It is important to note that in New York, overtime coverage for all companions employed by third party agencies receive overtime at a reduced rate of 150% of the minimum wage and if the employee is a live-in worker you do not receive overtime until you have worked over 44 hours instead of the requisite 40.
+Therefore, if you have any concerns or questions about your wage or hours you should not hesitate to reach out to an experienced New York worker’s compensation attorney because it could be invaluable to your case.

 Need Legal Advice?